Multilingual SaaS: 8 Tips to Prepare for International Expansion

 These include SEO Translation—users don’t search the same way around the world.
 What they search for in one country is often very different from what they search for in another.
 For example, a customer living in Spain looking to purchase a computer will enter “ordenador” in the Google query, but someone in Argentina, despite speaking Spanish too, will search for “computadora”.
 Learn more about SEO Translation here.

-Internationalisation is the step previous to SaaS translation and localisation, and both are necessary to achieve successful globalisation.
+Internationalisation is the step previous to SaaS localisation, and both are necessary to achieve successful globalisation.
 Internationalisation is about making your SaaS application available for different languages, currencies, date and time formats, and so on.

 For example, before you begin localising your SaaS product, make sure to perform an internationalisation review of your product’s source code to identify and address any issues that might cause problems when translated into new languages.
 For example, improper use of Unicode characters or fonts can render text unreadable or unusable in certain regions.